 You'll be able to find me in school within the Head of Year Office which is close to our main Reception and the playground.
 You are always welcome to come and see me for a chat and to help me get to know you better.
 Don't forget if you have any questions about what school life is like you can email us on firstname.lastname@example.org and we will do our best to give you the answer that you need!"
 Stay safe!

-I look forward to meeting you all in September!"
+I look forward to welcoming you all in September!"

 Staff you will see on a regular basis

 "My name is Mrs Crooks, and I have the pleasure of supporting you throughout your time at SJW.
-My job is Assistant Principal in charge of your welfare and behaviour, which means i will be involved in supporting you in your attitude towards learning, rewarding you when you working well and having regular contact with home.
+My job is Assistant Headteacher and SENDCO.

 You can find my office off the main corridor...I have a massive window so I can see you all walking pass at lesson change over.

-"Hello, my name is Miss Timmins and I am an Associate Assistant Principal – Personal development, behaviour and attendance.
+"Hello, my name is Miss Timmins and I am an Assistant Headteacher – Behaviour, Attitudes and Inclusion.
 I look at your behaviour, attendance and punctuality.
 I make sure that you are in school everyday, on time and you are following the school rules".

-"Hello, my name is Miss Guest and I am one of the Assistant Principals at Saint John Wall Catholic School.
-I work closely with Mrs Adams and the teaching assistants to support our SEND pupils".
+"Hello, my name is Miss Guest and I am one of the Assistant Headteachers at Saint John Wall Catholic School.
+I work closely with Mrs Crooks and the pupil coaches to support our SEND pupils".